Oil Trough, Arkansas: Education

 Residents are zoned to the Cedar Ridge School District.

-On July 1, 1990 the Oil Trough School District was dissolved, with portions going to the Newark School District and the Southside School District.
+On July 1, 1990, the Oil Trough School District was dissolved, with portions going to the Newark School District and the Southside School District.
 The Newark district, which took Oil Trough itself, merged into the Cedar Ridge School District on July 1, 2004.

+Historic sites

+Oil Trough locations on the National Register of Historic Places include Hankins’ Store and the Hulsey Bend School.